QingChuanWS/TensorflowLiteMicro/README_en.md

 ## 4. Matters needing attention

 - If the audio example option is selected in the menuconfig, the software package will use the self main function, and the user needs to manually delete all main functions except `packages/TensorflowLiteMicro/example/audio_main.cc`

 - If No example is selected, the system does not have main function, users can design the main function according to their own needs to call the Tensorflow Lite Micro framework

+- **This software package will occupy approximately 480KB Flash space and 92KB RAM space after compilation**, so it is not recommended for MCU systems with few hardware resources to use this software package
-- This software package occupies 16KB of memory at runtime, and the built-in speech recognition demo occupies a total of 22KB of memory at runtime.
-You need to modify the size of the main function stack and the memory management algorithm through menuconfig!!!
+- This software package occupies 16KB RAM space when running, and the built-in voice recognition case occupies a total of 22KB memory when running. **You need to modify the size of the main function stack and the memory management algorithm through menuconfig! **

 - This software package currently only runs successfully on the Raspberry Pi 4 platform, other platforms have yet to be tested.
 Raspberry Pi 4 porting  repositories link: https://github.com/QingChuanWS/raspi4-tfliteMicro

 ## 5. Contact & Thanks